Estimate Time5 min

 "Fidelity Managed Accounts" or "Fidelity managed accounts" refer to the discretionary investment management services provided through Fidelity Personal and Workplace Advisors LLC (FPWA), a registered investment adviser.
 These services are provided for a fee.
 Brokerage services provided by Fidelity Brokerage Services LLC (FBS), and custodial and related services provided by National Financial Services LLC (NFS), each a member NYSE and SIPC.
 FPWA, FBS, and NFS are Fidelity Investments companies.

-Fidelity Managed FidFolios℠ provides discretionary investment management for a fee. <Fidelity Managed FidFolios℠ includes> <the Environmental Focus Strategy>, <the U.S. Large Cap Index Strategy>, <the International Index Strategy>, <the Dividend Income Strategy>, <the U.S. Large Cap Strategy>, <and>, <the International Strategy>.
-Advisory services offered by Fidelity Personal and Workplace Advisors LLC (FPWA), a registered investment adviser.
+Fidelity Managed FidFolios® and Fidelity® Strategic Disciplines are advisory services offered by Fidelity Personal and Workplace Advisors LLC (FPWA), a registered investment adviser, for a fee.
+Fidelity Managed FidFolios® includes the Environmental Focus Strategy, the U.S. Large Cap Index Strategy, the International Index Strategy, the U.S. Total Market Index Strategy, the U.S Low Volatility Index Strategy, the Dividend Income Strategy, the U.S. Large Cap Strategy, and the International Strategy.
 Brokerage services provided by Fidelity Brokerage Services LLC (FBS), and custodial and related services provided by National Financial Services LLC (NFS), each a member NYSE and SIPC.
-FPWA, FBS, and NFS are Fidelity Investments companies.
+FPWA, FBS and NFS are Fidelity Investments companies.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917